deepankarck2/Netflix-Top-Content/README.md

 ![home](/images/image9.png)

 ## Creators
-* **Deepankar Chakraborty -** Our platform presents two distinct pages to list the top 10 movies and TV shows, giving our users a quick overview of what's trending on Netflix.
+* **Deepankar Chakraborty -** Established the react web app and helped to maintain the aws database.
-* **Hyemin Shin -** Our platform presents two distinct pages to list the top 10 movies and TV shows, giving our users a quick overview of what's trending on Netflix.
+* **Hyemin Shin -** Designed the layout of the react web app using tailwind.
-* **Top 10 Movies & TV Shows:** Our platform presents two distinct pages to list the top 10 movies and TV shows, giving our users a quick overview of what's trending on Netflix.
+* **Stephen Williams -** Created programs to scrape data from different websites using selenium.
 ## Features
 * **Top 10 Movies & TV Shows:** Our platform presents two distinct pages to list the top 10 movies and TV shows, giving our users a quick overview of what's trending on Netflix.

 * **Interactive Details:** We strive to provide our users with more than just a list.
 By clicking on a specific movie or TV show, users are directed to a new page that presents detailed information about that selection.
 Details include the movie's title, cast, director, duration, ratings, and a brief overview of the plot, providing a comprehensive understanding of the content.
+Lastly we used gpt-3.5-turbo to summarize users opinions, specify the target audience for this content and provide a list of smilar shows/movies.

 By utilizing this project, users can stay updated on the most popular Netflix content and make informed decisions on what to watch next, making their Netflix experience even better!